refade/apk/README.md

 Acronis, eScan, Palo Alto Networks, Sophos AV-Sophos, SentinelOne (Static-ML), SecureAge APEX, CrowdStrike Falcon, Sangfor Engine Zero, Sophos ML and Trapmine antivirus companies have not omitted opinion on any of the 1600 samples malicious.
 Therefore, about 13% of antivirus softwares were not able to diagnose any of the malicious samples.
 On average, the antiviruses were missing in 24.06% of the cases, with a standard deviation of 41.33.
 The omission of the diagnosis points to the limitation of these antiviruses that have limited blacklists for detection of malware in real time.

 It is included as adversity, in the combat to malicious applications, the fact of the commercial antiviruses do not possess a pattern in the classification of the malwares as seen in Table 3.
 We choose 3 of 1600 REWEMA malwares samples in order to exemplify the miscellaneous classifications of commercial antiviruses.
-The chosen malware are Backdoor.IRC.Darkirc.exe, Backdoor.Win32.Zomby.exe e Constructor.VBS.Alamar.20.exe.
+The chosen malware are VirusShare_0d1b1736b6b210f5e036c35278db4fbc, VirusShare_0d2ca61588afc2c98798333dae466775 and VirusShare_0d00ec451b1aa695055f43e355442c89.
 In this way, the time when manufacturers react to a new virtual plague is affected dramatically.
 As there is no a pattern, antiviruses give the names that they want, for example, a company can identify a malware as "Malware.1" and a second company identify it as "Malware12310".
 Therefore, the lack of a pattern, besides the no-sharing of information among the antivirus manufacturers, hinders the fast and effective detection of a malicious application.

 ###### Table 2 Results of 77 commercial antiviruses: